gbattra/CS5330/P3/README.md

 **Extensions**
 - `k` - Classify regions using the K-nearest neighbor algorithm.
 Will prompt user for the `K` value to use (the number of neighbors).
+- `u` - Segment an image with a 2-pass algorithm.
+Will prompt user for the max number of regions.